 This post is about the complex issues surrounding climate change, and what’s in store if we just ignore the talk and the warning signs.
 Also, I’m writing this blog post off the cuff, giving a lot of information that might better prepare you to take it all in when I keep talking about taking action at your home.
 Because taking action on climate change, as is not only awesome, it’s doable – by YOU.
 Even though it’s an overwhelming issue.

-In 2010, I gave this presentation to a management class at McGill.
-It will be helpful to read as part of this blog post.
-It is a terse, 33 slide powerpoint that also went into transparency land, where I explained basic molecular chemistry of atmospheric gases (N2, NOx, CO, CO2, O2, O3, CH4, and then a few more complicated ones), and drew the carbon cycle straight out of a text book from 1992, the year of Rio and the Kyoto Protocol, the year where our carbon dioxide output into the atmosphere was at its last point of being able to be equally taken up again by our oceans and forests.
+In 2010, I gave this presentation on the Economics of Climate Change to a management class at McGill.
+(It will be helpful to scan through as part of this blog post.)
+It’s a 33-slide PowerPoint where I also went into using transparencies to show the basic molecular chemistry of atmospheric gases (N2, NOx, CO, CO2, O2, O3, CH4, and a few more complicated ones).
+I drew a graphic of the carbon cycle taken out of a text book from 1992 – the year of the conference in Rio and the Kyoto Protocol, the year where our carbon dioxide output into the atmosphere was at its last point of being able to be equally taken up again by our oceans and forests.

 That was when the world’s atmospheric carbon was at 350 parts per million (ppm) – 350 molecules of CO2 per million molecules of atmospheric gasses.
 In fact, there’s a grassroots activist/advocacy group called 350.org doing some of the advocacy work needed to protect this beautiful blue and green planet of ours, for the atmosphere it breathes.